caladov/meg2csv/README.md

 A Python utility to parse [MEGA](https://www.megasoftware.net/) (.meg) pairwise distance matrices into a long-format (tidy) CSV file.
 This tool converts wide-format matrices into a column-based structure suitable for data visualization and analysis in tools like [Cytoscape](https://cytoscape.org/).
 ## Features
 Parses standard MEGA distance matrix files (.meg).
-1.2.5 Outputs a three-column CSV: row, col, value.
-1.4.1 Command-line interface (CLI) for easy integration into bioinformatics pipelines.
+1.2.5 Outputs a three-column CSV: sample1, sample2, distance Command-line interface (CLI) for easy integration into bioinformatics pipelines.
 ## Installation
 Ensure you have Python 3.x and pandas installed.